panncherry/Tumblr/README.md

 -... []Customize the selection effect of the cell
 -... []User sees alert message when there is no internet connection

-## API

-[The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts), Social Blogging API allows users to read and write Tumblr blog and post data, retrieve posts by tags, get user information, follow blogs and like posts.
-Data is formatted in JSON and support for JSONP is included.

-## Language, Pods and Frameworks

-- [x] Swift
-- [x] AFNetworking
-- [x] Alamofire
-- [x] AlamofireImage

 ## License